its-hazratbilal/android-ai-kit/README.md

 **AiKit** is a modular Android library that brings on-device LLM inference to any Android app with a small, clean Kotlin API.

-It's extracted from [Offline AI Assistant](https://github.com/its-hazratbilal/offline-ai-assistant), a production Android app running fully offline GGUF language models — and re-packaged as a standalone, reusable library so any Android developer can add on-device AI to their own app without writing JNI, managing llama.cpp's lifecycle, or handling native backend loading themselves.
+It's extracted from [Offline AI Assistant](https://github.com/its-hazratbilal/offline-ai-assistant), a production Android app that runs GGUF-based Large Language Models (LLMs) entirely on-device.
+It has been repackaged as a standalone, reusable library, enabling Android developers to integrate on-device LLM inference into their apps without writing JNI code, managing llama.cpp's lifecycle, or handling native backend loading.

 Every inference runs **entirely on-device**.
 No network calls, no API keys, no data leaving the phone.

+---

+## ✨ Features

+- On-device LLM inference
+- GGUF model support
+- Streaming responses
+- Kotlin-first API
+- Modular architecture
+- No cloud dependency
+- JNI handled internally
+- Thread-safe model loading

 ---